Simple Guide on 3D Character Modeling

 Insert Simple Shapes

 When the sketches are ready and approved, it’s time to start working with your 3D modeling software.
 Insert a simple three-dimensional shape like a cube.
 You will build the character’s basic figure around it.
 Here is the point where the actual 3D modeling begins.

 Segmenting the original sketch into parts will help to detail it in the next stages of modeling.
 After that, you must adapt the figure in the program to the outlines of your character’s figure.
 In this way, you will set the basis for further steps.

 What you’ve got so far is just a basic figure, but the final look of your character will include clothes, accessories, armor, or else.
 Thankfully, there’s no need to build everything from scratch every time you add another detail.
-All basic software for 3D modeling includes features that enable creating a few layers and working with them separately.
+All basic software for 3d modeling game includes features that enable creating a few layers and working with them separately.
 For example, to add a helmet, you will need to copy a certain part of the already created object to add a helmet.
 In our case, it’s the head.
 Having applied the desired color and shape, you can return the layer to its place.
 There still is the original layer under it.

 Use the adjustment tools to naturally cover your character’s body parts with chosen colors for dressing up the character.

 Texturing certain parts of your 3D model is the next essential step.
 The tool you will need to use for doing it depends on your software.
 But normally, you will need to work with each element that has to be textured separately.